ztimmons/dsc-instance-variables-lab-houston-ds-060319/README.md

 ## Summary

-In this lab, we practiced creating instance variables that add information to our instance objects.
-We then used instance methods that used and operated on these instance variables to answer questions and return information about our instance objects.
+In this lab, you practiced creating instance variables that add information to our instance objects.
+You then used these instance methods to return information about the instances themselves.